chadsansing/open-facilitation/chapter4.md

 * Analyze your data from testing.
 * Iterate - or revise - your project in response to the data.
 * Continue testing until you have a working solution.

-[This video](https://www.youtube.com/watch?v=fxJWin195kU) shares another way to look at the design process.

 Sometimes, iterating your design means starting over, but you don’t usually have to start from scratch.
 What you learn from each failure informs and improves your next change or design.
 The idea is to reach a solution that works for your users - it need not be perfect and it can always be refined after more testing, especially with different audiences.